MathiasPBerger/gboml-docs-test/docs/source/commandline.rst

 	--output <output_filename>

-where :math:`\texttt{<output_filename>}` is the output filename once the extension (either CSV or JSON) is chosen.
-The default output name is the name of the GBOML file with the addition of the date and chosen extension.
+where :math:`\texttt{<output_filename>}` is the output filename without the extension (CSV or JSON).
+The default output name is the name of the GBOML file with the date and chosen extension.